Blaxor/SyncServer/README.md

-This project allows you to partially sync the save games.
+This project allow you to manage and save the games files and game save data.
+You will need to adjust some config and setup the games list manually for now.